Antiz96/arch-update/README.md

 important pre/post update tasks.

 Run arch-update to perform the main "update" function:
-Print the list of packages available for update, then ask for the user's confirmation to proceed with the installation.
+Display the list of packages available for update, then ask for the user's confirmation to proceed with the installation.
-Before performing the update, offer to print the latest Arch Linux news.
+Before performing the update, offer to display the latest Arch Linux news.
 Post update, check for orphan/unused packages, old cached packages, pacnew/pacsave files and pending kernel update and, if there are, offers to process them.